 As with the other stages of menopause, hormone pellet therapy can help ease the symptoms that come with the passing of this transitional period in a woman’s life.
 And like the other stages, your pellet therapy is customized to meet your specific hormonal needs.

-Dr. B takes a holistic approach in addressing all menopausal issues a woman may face, and believes that BHRT can serve as an integral, natural treatment to help relieve the myriad symptoms that come with menopause.
+Dr. B and her team take a holistic approach in addressing all menopausal issues a woman may face, and believes that BHRT can serve as an integral, natural treatment to help relieve the myriad symptoms that come with menopause.